Terminal-2 icon

 Going live

-When going live, you need to change the endpoint as well as your API key:
+When going live, you will need the release version of the SDK, which is available on the live repository.
+To access it, change the repository URL as well as your API key:

 • The live endpoint URL contains a prefix which is unique to your company account, for example: